Doctorate in Arts and Humanities

 Procedure for assigning a tutor and director

-As regulated by article 9 of the REODULL, once admitted, each student will be assigned a tutor by the Academic Committee.
-The tutor must be a doctor and meet the requirements to supervise doctoral theses mentioned in article 10 of the aforementioned Regulations.
-The Academic Committee, after hearing the doctoral student, may modify the appointment of the assigned tutor at any time during the period of completion of the doctorate, provided there are justified reasons.
-If it deems it appropriate, it may request reports from the tutor and the thesis director.
+As regulated by Article 9 of the REODULL (Regulations on the Functioning of the Doctoral Program), once admitted, each student will be assigned a tutor by the Academic Committee.
+The tutor must hold a doctorate and meet the requirements for supervising doctoral theses mentioned in Article 10 of the aforementioned Regulations.
+The Academic Committee, after consulting the doctoral student, may modify the appointment of the assigned tutor at any time during the doctoral program, provided there are justified reasons.
+If it deems it appropriate, it may request reports from the tutor and the thesis supervisor.

 Functions of the tutor